Quick Hits

 9. Connect your campaigns

-So you’ve built out a whole campaign for Black Friday or you’re running a back to school sale and want to create ads to get more reach.
+So you’ve built out a whole campaign for Black Friday, or you’re running a back-to-school sale and want to create ads to get more reach.
 It may seem like more work when you’re already feeling a little overwhelmed but building out a custom landing page that reflects that campaign goes a long way for your customers.
-When they click through from ads or social media and the experience continues, not only will you look more pro but you’re more likely to close the sale.
+When they click through from ads or social media, and the experience continues, you will look more pro and more likely to close the sale.

 There’s a little more to building out an ecommerce website than just populating a homepage, adding a few product pages, and setting up a way to take people’s money.
-That might’ve worked when direct to consumer sites were just starting out but now if you want a site that draws people in, performs well, and actually converts window shoppers into long term customers, you need to put in the work.
+That might’ve worked when direct-to-consumer sites were starting out, but now, if you want a site that draws people in, performs well, and converts window shoppers into long-term customers, you need to do the work.

 Planning out user journeys, anticipating what a customer may need or want to ask you before placing an order, or even curating great reviews to ensure trust are all things to consider.
 These 9 things are just the beginning of getting you well on your way to a successful ecommerce site.
 Want to learn more?
 Get in touch with our team!